gsvidaurre/paRsynth-methods-paper/README.md

 5. Repeat this process for each script to which you have been assigned.

-6. Push the final RMarkdown document that you reviewed, including the comments you added, to the main and code review branches of the manuscript repository.
+6. Push the final RMarkdown document that you reviewed, including the comments you added, to the code review branch of the manuscript repository.

 7. Let the lead coder for each of your scripts know that your feedback on the RMarkdown document is ready for them to integrate.